Current Programme Structure

 PhD Research Project

 PhD projects and supervisors are matched to students during the first year and proposals are developed through the summer of the first year.
 Full-time research project work starts in October of your second year.
+Discover more about the PhD project allocation process here.

 Our team of PhD supervisors incorporates world-leading statisticians and data scientists, and experts from the Faculties of Health Sciences, Engineering, Social Sciences and Law and Life Sciences.